numaproj/numalogic/docs/quick-start.md

 Now, the pipeline is ready for inference with the model trained above, data can be sent to the pipeline for ML inference.

 After sending the data, look for logs in the output pod which shows the anomaly score.

+Since, we trained the model with data that follows a sinusoidal pattern where value falls in range 200-350.
+Any value within this range is considered to be non anomalous.
+And, any value out of this range is considered to be anomalous.

 Sending non-anomalous data:
 ```